Program Category: PhD Programs

 The Department of History offers a comprehensive PhD program in almost every area and period of world history.
 Its range of intellectual opportunities enables a student to pursue studies in depth in a special field of interest and at the same time gain comparative knowledge in related areas.
 Those who complete the PhD program teach in major universities throughout the world and work in related fields such as government service and publishing.

-Fields of study include Africa, Ancient, Early Modern Europe (1350-1750), East Asia, Sociomedical Sciences, International and Global History, Jewish History, Latin America, Medieval Europe, Middle East, Modern Europe, South Asia, and United States.
+Fields of study include Africa, Ancient, Atlantic World, Early Modern Europe (1350-1750), East Asia, Sociomedical Sciences, International and Global History, Jewish History, Latin America, Medieval Europe, Middle East, Modern Europe, South Asia, and United States.

 Students who work in those fields involving the study of comparative politics or international relations may find it desirable to combine their work in the History Department with an area studies program in one of the associated regional institutes.
 The department also participates in the JD/PhD program in cooperation with Columbia's School of Law.